-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 From NPR News, it's ALL THINGS CONSIDERED.
 I'm Robert Siegel.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR's Cheryl Corley reports.

 CHERYL CORLEY: League President Marc Morial says African-American voters turned out in huge numbers for the election of President Barack Obama.
 But still, he says, black America is at a pivotal point.

 CORLEY: Steps, Morial says, to further address a crushing economic downturn.

-Mr. MORIAL: Because the economy has caused great job losses, loss of homes, and there's a great deal of misery and hemorrhaging out there when it comes to the economy.
+MORIAL: Because the economy has caused great job losses, loss of homes, and there's a great deal of misery and hemorrhaging out there when it comes to the economy.

-Unidentified Man: This is a heating kit...
+CORLEY: Unidentified Man: This is a heating kit...

 CORLEY: Robert Burnette with the Chicago Urban League says this is a joint program to help train people for jobs.

 CORLEY: Thirty-three-year-old Scott Rudder, a student in the welding class, agrees.

 CORLEY: That's why 46-year-old Tracy Carwell, who is black and suffers from diabetes, says she's thankful the health care reform bill passed.

-Ms. TRACY CARWELL: I'm hoping that it allows for people such as myself, it allows for us to be able to get health care where we need it.
+TRACY CARWELL: I'm hoping that it allows for people such as myself, it allows for us to be able to get health care where we need it.

 CORLEY: Meantime, while some critics have said President Obama should create a black agenda to address problems African-Americans face more directly, Urban League President Morial disagrees.

-Mr. MORIAL: The president doesn't need a black agenda and a white agenda.
+MORIAL: The president doesn't need a black agenda and a white agenda.
 He doesn't need an agenda in every pocket.
 He needs one comprehensive agenda.
 So, inclusiveness is the watchword.
 That's the watchword.

 CORLEY: Cheryl Corley, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.